randhirsingh311/AWS/README.md

-This is a sample code for AWS DevOPS training
+This is a sample code for AWS DevOPS training registerd in Intellipaat .

+      --- Randhir Singh